 The Texas Legislature meets January through May, in odd numbered years.
 During the legislative session, TCFV advocates on behalf of Texas domestic violence programs and battered women in Texas.
 Between sessions, TCFV collects information from shelter advocates about what laws need to be changed in order to better serve family violence victims.
 We also provide information on Welfare, Immigration and the Violence Against Women Act (VAWA) to survivors and programs.
 In addition, we conduct trainings on new laws and monitors how they are being implemented.
 For more information on these trainings, visit our Trainings and Conferences page.

-In the 84th Legislative Session, the legislature strongly supported the over 84,000 mostly women and children that accessed services last year by increasing key funding.
+In the 85th Legislative Session, the legislature strongly supported the over 72,000 mostly women and children that accessed services last year.
 They listened when we called on them to Go Purple, and passed key bills to assist victims of family violence, including:

 Public Policy Committee

 TCFV convenes a Public Policy Committee comprised of a diverse group of those involved in addressing family violence response in our state, including victims, family violence advocates, law enforcement, prosecutors, educators, the judiciary and others.
 Using their feedback and guidance, TCFV then worked to vet a long list of ideas, with the intent to focus during session on those measures that will be most impactful and that can be accomplished.
 The TCFV Legislative agenda represents the culmination of this consensus-driven preparation.